Student Reports

 Year 8 – each subject provides a report on each student twice a year

-Years 11 & 13 – each subject provides a report on each student four times per year
+Year 13 – each subject provides a report on each student twice per year, with an additional report for Pre-Public exams (PPE’s)

 These reports, along with attendance and conduct figures, are sent home.
 They are a progress check and serve to highlight any problems, to ensure action is taken and also to highlight achievement.
 These reports are also available electronically, through the Learning Gateway, if parents have signed up to the E portal.